Check back in December for Summer and Fall 2023 Trail Crew opportunities

 Crew members will work as part of the CFPA conservation family and will be exposed to the workings of CT's oldest nonprofit conservation organization.

 Team members are paid, and uniform, camping and safety equipment, and housing reimbursement is possible.

 Who Should Apply

-The internship is open to anyone between the ages of 18-24 years old.
+This program is modeled on traditional AmeriCorps crews that provide experiential work and life development opportunities.
+The position is open to anyone between the ages of 18-25+ years old.
 If you have a positive attitude, are enthusiastic about the outdoors, and are interested in learning about trail stewardship and conservation, this might be the job for you!
-Students pursuing a degree in an environmental or a recreation-related field can work with their school and CFPA to see if credit can be attained for their internship.
+Students pursuing a degree in an environmental or a recreation-related field can work with their school and CFPA to see if internship credit can be attained for the position.

 For the official position description and application specifics, click HERE.

-"When I applied for the internship at CFPA, I was nervous.
+"When I applied for the (position) at CFPA, I was nervous.
 I hadn't done trail work before, and I did not know what to expect interviewing, or what the job would really entail, beyond the job description and requirements.
 It turned out to be one of the best Summers of my life; working hard with great people, seeing beautiful places all over the state, getting invaluable insight into myself and what I want to do with my life, and gaining lots of experience with a wide variety of skills." -Al Sedor